pydata/xarray/doc/indexing.rst

     import xarray as xr
     np.random.seed(123456)

-The basic way to access each element of xarray's multi-dimensional object is to use Python `[obj]` syntax, such as `array[i, j]`.
-As xarray objects can store coordinates corresponding to each dimension of the array, label-based indexing similar to pandas object is also possible.
-In label-based indexing, the element position i is automatically looked-up from the coordinate values.

-Furthermore, the dimensions of xarray object have names and you can also lookup the dimensions ordering by name, instead of remembering the positional ordering of dimensions by yourself.
+Similarly to pandas objects, xarray objects support both integer and label based lookups along each dimension.
+However, xarray objects also have named dimensions, so you can optionally use dimension names instead of relying on the positional ordering of dimensions.

 Thus in total, xarray supports four different kinds of indexing, as described below and summarized in this table: